 1. What You Get

-The competition provides everything you need to develop, test, and submit your agent:
+The competition starter kit provides the code and configs needed to develop, test, package, and submit a CAR-bench agent:

 • Hidden test set: held out, used during the two official evaluation rounds (1st: Jul 10, final: Jul 19)